la2050/archive/_projects/2016/la-votes.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/6888645593741-team90.png
 project_video: ''
-project_description: >-
+project_summary: >-
-  This grant would guarantee another successful LA Votes Project during the LA Primary Election on March 7, 2017.
-The LA Votes Project consists of two parts: an exit poll in the City of LA and an election day reception titled Election Central.
-Over 15 years, LMUStudyLA has organized 10 exit polls, mobilized 1,000+ LMU students as field researchers, collected 12,000+ exit surveys, fostered dozens of media hits, and hosted hundreds of guests at past Election Central celebrations.
+  LA Votes celebrates the electoral process in LA by conducting the largest per-capita exit poll in the nation & announcing topline results for this exit poll at an election watching party open to all.
 project_is_collaboration: 'No'
 project_collaborators: none
 project_areas: